Prepare Your Body for Winter Activities with a Combination of Stretching and Massage Therapy

 Additional research from Group Health Research Institute, the University of Washington in Seattle, the Oregon Health and Science University in Portland, and the University of Vermont in Burlington revealed that massage therapy has helped reduce pain and improve function more rapidly than usual medical care in people with chronic low-back pain.
 Back pain is a health problem that affects millions of Americans and is the most common medical condition for which people use complementary and alternative medicine practices, such as massage therapy.
 Cherkin DC, Sherman KJ, Kahn J, et al. Annals of Internal Medicine.
 2011;155(1):1–9

 Whether you are preparing yourself for family fun winter activities or recovering from a wintertime sports injury or accident, therapeutic massage sessions combined with a consistent stretching regimen should be your go-to strategy for minimizing aches and pains this winter season.
-Call Elements Richland today to schedule your winter pre-season massage therapy sessions for the Tri-Cities area.
-We proudly serve those in Richland, Kennewick, Pasco and Hanford.
+Call Elements Therapeutic Massage in Boca Raton today to schedule your winter pre-season massage therapy sessions.